janablechschmidt/MetaRange.jl/README.md

 SD = read_input(pathname)
 run_simulation!(SD)
 ```
+Running the simulation with your own data requires your data to be in the same format as found in our example folder.
+Your folder needs to contain a .csv file with configuration parameters for the model, a folder named `species` which includes a .csv file with species-specific parameters, and a folder named `environment` which includes the landscape, again in .csv format.
+A detailed explanation on how to run the simulation with your own data and folder structure can be found in the [documentation](https://janablechschmidt.github.io/MetaRange.jl/dev/).

 Results can be viewed by inspection the relevant parts of the `Simulation_Data` object.
 To see the abundances in the last simulation step for example call: